Leah Ray: Films

 Leah Ray's screen debut came in 1934, co-starring with Bob Hope in his own screen debut, the musical-comedy short subject Going Spanish (1934).
 The film was produced in New York by Educational Pictures and distributed by Twentieth Century-Fox.
 Fox signed Ray for feature films, including One in a Million (1936)., The Holy Terror (1937), Wake Up and Live (1937), and (co-starring with Tony Martin) Sing and Be Happy (1937).

 In a situation described in a newspaper article as "extraordinary," Ray's mother (also named Leah Ray Hubbard) was her daughter's stand-in, "working with her in all her pictures."

 Personal life

 While singing with the Phil Harris orchestra, Leah Ray met Music Corporation of America executive Sonny Werblin.
 They married on March 27, 1938, and had three sons: Robert, Thomas, and Hubbard.
-The Werblin's were married for more than 50 years until his death in 1991.
+The Werblins were married for more than 50 years until his death in 1991.
 She and her husband established the David and Leah Ray Werblin Foundation that provided financial support for Rutgers University, charitable causes, and cultural activities.